Ratakor/quand/README.md

 <br/>
 There is no need to specify everthing.
 <br/>
-all spaces will be removed
+All spaces will be removed.
 <br/>
 It is necessary to put absolute path of the calendar in the config file for it to work.
 ```